 As experienced hair restoration surgeons, Drs.
 Matthew Lopresti and Robert Leonard have treated men and women in New England for more than 30 years.
 Surprisingly, many people come to us believing that hair plugs, which was a technique originally developed in the 1950s, are still used in today’s methods of hair transplantation.
 At Leonard Hair Transplant Associates, we have not used the old hair plug technique for more than 20 years!

+A hair transplant is a surgical procedure designed to replace thinning or missing hair by collecting hair from one area of the scalp (where hair grows continuously) and placing, or transplanting, it in another area where hair no longer grows as desired.
 Using today’s latest advances in hair restoration methodology, hair is taken from the donor area, which consists of the follicles around the sides and back of the head.
 We only take hair from those two areas because the hair there is programmed to grow throughout one’s lifetime.
 Once the hairs have been redistributed to the thinning or bald areas of the scalp during the hair transplantation, these hair grafts maintain their integrity and will continue to perpetually grow.

-The Hair Transplantation Procedure
+Hair Transplant Procedure